KOHb - Getty Images

 Google's Gemini family, which, in many respects, succeeds the earlier Pathways Language Model family of LLMs, debuted with Gemini 1.0 in December 2023.
 Gemini 1.5 Pro debuted in February 2024 and was expanded throughout the year, leading to the embrace of agentic AI with Gemini 2.0.

 Agentic AI moves LLMs beyond simple operations with more automation and the ability to chain together multiple models in pursuit of a result.
-Agentic AI systems are also typically capable of calling external functions, such as sending an email or issuing a payment as part of a workflow.
+Agentic AI systems are also typically capable of calling external functions, such as sending an email or issuing a payment, as part of a workflow.

 With Gemini 2.0, Google directly competes with the OpenAI o1 reasoning model.
-For example, one Google model variant, Gemini 2.0 Flash Thinking, is the first Gemini version with the ability to think and reason as o1 does.
+For example, one Google model variant, Gemini 2.0 Flash Thinking, is the first Gemini version with the ability to think and reason as OpenAI o1 does.

 What is Gemini 2.0?